 Found in the Chilton Family File in the Casey County, KY Public Library

-LIBERTY MADISON CHILTON
+Recollections of LIBERTY MADISON CHILTON

 NOTE: Spelling and grammar have been intentionally left as they were in the transcript I was given. -- J.L.
 McKenzie